WV e-Directive Registry FAQs

 How can I check to see what forms are on the Registry for myself?

-Right now, there is no portal for patients to be able to see their own documents online.
+Right now, there is no portal for individuals to be able to see their own documents online.
 If you would like to know what forms are on the Registry, you can call at 877-209-8086 to ask.
 If you'd like to obtain copies of your documents from the Registry, you must submit a Release of Information request with a copy of your photo ID to our offices.
 We will then process the request and send forms back to you if appropriate.
-We cannot send forms to people other than the patient whom are not listed as Medical Power of Attorney representatives on documents on the Registry.
+We cannot send forms to people other than the individual whom are not listed as Medical Power of Attorney representatives on documents on the Registry.

 West Virginia Health Information Network (WVHIN) members can gain access to the Registry to search for documents 24/7 by clicking the link below.
 Search for the patient through the Unified Landing Page (ULP).
 The e-Directive Registry is listed to the left on the patient's Snapshot page under "Advance Directives Vault."